EJakubow/attP/README.md

 type control c in terminal window to quit

-# Working Example of this application can be found at
+# Working example of this application is available at
 https://phage-hosts.herokuapp.com/